 If you are not able to enjoy an entire avocado once it’s been cut into, see the following tips in order to keep them fresh until next time (these tips will give you an extra 1-2 days to use the remainder of the avocado):

-If the avocado is a complete half, store the half that still has the pit attached. brush or squirt lemon juice over the exposed portion of the flesh (skip the lemon juice step if you don’t have access to it).
-Tear off a small piece of plastic wrap and press it directly onto the surface of the avocado flesh and place it in the fridge for later use.
+Option 1 – If the avocado is a complete half, store the half that still has the pit attached.
+Brush or squirt lemon juice over the exposed portion of the flesh (skip the lemon juice step if you don’t have access to it).

-If the avocado’s skin has been removed, squirt lemon juice over pieces and mix together well.
+Option 2 – If the avocado’s skin has been removed, squirt lemon juice over pieces and mix together well.
 Place in an air tight container or press plastic wrap tightly against the surface and store in fridge.

 See section above for tips on how to determine that an avocado is ripe for cutting and enjoying.
 The below photo shows what color reveals a ripe avocado, found under the stem nub.